fivdi/i2c-bus/README.md

   * [bus.writeBytesSync(addr, cmd, length, buffer)](https://github.com/fivdi/i2c-bus#buswritebytessyncaddr-cmd-length-buffer)

 ### open(busNumber, cb)
-- busNumber - the number of the I2C bus to open, 0 for /dev/i2c-0, 1 for /dev/i2c-1, ...
+- busNumber - the number of the I2C bus/adapter to open, 0 for /dev/i2c-0, 1 for /dev/i2c-1, ...
 - cb - completion callback

 Asynchronous open.
 Returns a new Bus object.
 The callback gets one argument (err).

 ### openSync(busNumber)
-- busNumber - the number of the I2C bus to open, 0 for /dev/i2c-0, 1 for /dev/i2c-1, ...
+- busNumber - the number of the I2C bus/adapter to open, 0 for /dev/i2c-0, 1 for /dev/i2c-1, ...

 Synchronous open.
 Returns a new Bus object.